Home > Outdoor

 Ease of Use

-At the end of a long day of hiking, the last thing you want is to fight with your firestarter to get warm.
+At the end of a long day of hiking, you don’t want to fight with your firestarter to get warm.
 The easier the firestarter is to use, the better.
+One of the easiest to use on this list is the UCO Titan Stormproof Match Kit.

 Electric starters, like the Dark Energy Plasma Lighter, are some of the easier, more weatherproof options out there; (photo/Honey McNaughton)

-Flint & steel is one of the oldest tried-and-true methods of starting a fire.
+Flint & steel are one of the oldest tried-and-true methods of starting a fire.
 The flint can be a variety of different hard rocks, such as quartzite or chert.
 The steel striker component is constructed with a high carbon content and is usually heat-treated.
-When the steel strikes the rock it breaks off tiny particles of the metal, which oxidize and ignite when exposed to oxygen.
+When the steel strikes the rock, it breaks off tiny particles of the metal.
+They oxidize and ignite when exposed to oxygen.

 Starting a fire with Bear Grylls using a striker